ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The value of the consultation parameter is the index into the dialogs Object array to the "recording", "text" or "incomplete" type dialog for the consultative dialog between the Transferor and the Transfer Target.

-* target-dialog: "UnsignedInt"
+* target_dialog: "UnsignedInt"

-The value of the target-dialog parameter is the index into the dialogs Object array to the "recording", "text" or "incomplete" type dialog for the target dialog between the Transferee and the Transfer Target.
+The value of the target_dialog parameter is the index into the dialogs Object array to the "recording", "text" or "incomplete" type dialog for the target dialog between the Transferee and the Transfer Target.

 A "transfer" type dialog MUST NOT contain the parties, originator, mediatype, filename or Dialog Content parameters.